BrawlRoles/Docs/commands/administration/verification.md

 | role | The default role every verified member gets. |

 {% hint style="danger" %}
-The role argument must be one word, the role id, the mentioned role or we can search for it when there are multiple roles with the argument we've inserted.
+The role argument must be one word, the role id, the mentioned role, or we can search for it when there are multiple roles with the argument we've inserted.
 {% endhint %}

 ##How to actually use it